How soon after booking will I receive my travel documentation?

 Visitors who do not receive travel authorisation prior to their departure may be denied boarding, experience delays or be denied admission into the United States.
 Applications may be submitted at anytime prior to travel, but no less than 72 hours prior to departure.

-You can apply for visa waiver through the Electronic System for Travel Authorization (ESTA).
+You can apply for a visa waiver through the Electronic System for Travel Authorization (ESTA).
 Please visit https://esta.cbp.dhs.gov to complete or track your ESTA application.

 Supplying passport details for flights to the USA